 - If the student fails to lodge his/her application for review of the decision for a serious and acceptable reason, within the aforementioned 30 day period, the Dean of the FPH may waive the deadline.

 All applications for appeal of the decision are submitted by the student to the Dean of the FPH.
 The submission of an application for review of the decision has the effect of suspending operation of that decision, while the application is being considered.

 The Dean of the FPH has the right to allow the request for a review of the Commission‘s decision, and to change, or cancel, if it has been taken in violation of the law, or the internal regulations of the Prague University of Economics and Business, or those of the faculty itself.
 Otherwise it is passed on to the Rector for his/her decision.

 The Commission’s decision is quashed in the case that facts come to light which would justify stopping the proceedings.

 - The student has the right to apply for a review of the decision within 30 days from the date on which the decision was delivered to him/her.

 - The disciplinary proceedings are not subject to the general regulations which normally govern the course of administrative proceedings.

 - This Disciplinary Code repeals the Disciplinary Code of 1st July, 1999.

 - This Disciplinary Code has been approved by the Senate of the Faculty of Business Administration on 3rd November, 2006.

-- This Disciplinary Code has been approved by the Senate of the University of Economics, Prague, on 13th November, 2006.
+- This Disciplinary Code has been approved by the Senate of the Prague University of Economics and Business, on 13th November, 2006.

-- This Disciplinary Code comes into force in accordance with Section 39 sub-section 9 of Act No. 111/1998 Coll., [the Universities Act], as amended as well as with the changes and amendments to other relevant acts, as amended; on the date of its approval by the Senate of the University of Economics, Prague.
+- This Disciplinary Code comes into force in accordance with Section 39 sub-section 9 of Act No. 111/1998 Coll., [the Universities Act], as amended as well as with the changes and amendments to other relevant acts, as amended; on the date of its approval by the Senate of the Prague University of Economics and Business.